cesarcoatl/cesarcoatl.github.io/_posts/2020-10-14-how-to-verify-your-github-organization-s-domain-on-google-domains.md

 1. Go to your Github's organization's profile page
 1. Navigate to **Settings** > **Verified domains** and click on **Add a domain**
-1. Enter your domain, and click on **Add domain** `example.com`
+1. Enter your domain, and click on **Add domain**, e.g.`example.com`
-1. GitHub will require you to add a `DNS TXT` record, e.g. `_github-challenge-<ORGANIZATION_NAME>.example.com.`, and it will also provide a value for that record.
+1. GitHub will require you to add a `DNS TXT` record, e.g. `_github-challenge-<ORGANIZATION_NAME>.example.com.`, and it will also provide a value for that record
 1. Take note of both, and head over to **Google Domains**
 1. Click on **Manage** on the domain you're attempting to verify
 1. Select **DNS** from the left pane and scroll all the way down to **Custom resource records**
 1. On the **Name** field enter `_github-challenge-<ORGANIZATION_NAME>`.
 Note that we're not adding `.example.com.` as GitHub suggests
 1. Select `TXT` as **Type** from the dropdown
 1. Leave the `1H` setting for **TTL**
 1. On the **Data** field paste the code from GitHub, and click on **Add**.
 The following notification will appear: "Changes to example.com saved.
-They'll take effect within the next 48 hours.
-Dismiss."
+They'll take effect within the next 48 hours."
 1. Go back to the verification process on GitHub, and click on **Verify domain**, which will tell you that the verification process might take up to 72 hours

 And as easy as that, you're done.